 There was no statistical difference in germination survival rates (70 - 78%) at 4 WAT due to the application of different manure types.
 Plant height at 8 WAT, LA at 6, 8 and 10 WAT were significantly influenced; while leaf fresh weight was not significantly affected by the application of different types of manure.
 Stem fresh weight was significantly influenced at 4 and 6 WAT.
 Generally, cow-dung produced the tallest plants and highest LA; while the highest leaf and stem fresh weights were recorded using goat manure, though these were statistically not different from each other.
 On the whole, significantly lower growth parameters were recorded on control plots.
 Without doubt, the application of manure which is most widely used for growing crops, increases growth as reported by Okunlola et al., (2011) who found manure to increase growth of jute mallow (Corchorus olitorius).
 It is evident that organic nutrient from different sources positively affect the growth of crops; as they have the potential to increase the nutrient status of the soil through gradual release of nutrient (Egherevba and Ogbe, 2002; Ibeawuchi et al., 2006; Emuh, 2013; Asmaa et al., 2014); and ultimately support crop performance (Adebayo and Akoun, 2002; Yousef et al., 2020).

-Effect of different intra-row spacing and organic manure types on fibre yield and colour (quality) of jute mallow
+Effect of different intra-row spacing and organic manures on fibre yield and colour (quality) of jute mallow

 The highest (60.42kg ha-1) fibre yield at harvest was recorded at the narrowest (10cm) intra-row spacing and this was 34.45% higher than the fibre yield at the widest (20cm) intra-row spacing.
 This is in conformity with the findings of Masum et al., (2011) who reported that the highest fibre yield (3.12t ha-1) at harvest was found from plants spaced at 25cm × 10cm.
 This could be attributed to the increase in number of plants per unit area and the total area of leaves which increases the plants photosynthetic efficiency, growth and yield of the crop (Williams and Joseph, 1976; Kayembe, 2015).